SebastianUA/terraform/consul/examples/consul_namespace/README.md

-# Work with Consul namespace via terraform
+# Work with AWS CONSUL_NAMESPACE via terraform

 A terraform module for making CONSUL_NAMESPACE.